 Luke Horsey is a poet, music writer and tutor from Hertfordshire, England.
 He is currently based in Glasgow, Scotland.

-Luke’s work has been featured in a variety of publications and selected for a number of prizes.
+Luke’s writing has been featured in a variety of publications and selected for a number of prizes.
 He writes at the intersection of music, linguistics and psychoanalysis.

 He is currently working towards a Master of Arts in French and Music at the University of Glasgow.
 He has previously studied in the Language Sciences department at Sorbonne Université IV, Paris.

-At present, he is a recipient of the Dynamo Scholarship at the Royal Scottish National Orchestra and is working as a scholar in the orchestra’s Marketing department.
+At present, he is a recipient of the Dynamo Scholarship at the Royal Scottish National Orchestra and is working as a scholar in the orchestra’s External Relations department.

 Luke has been tutoring English and French since 2021 to students preparing for GCSE and A-level exams in line with the English National Curriculum, with a high success rate.